Illectrility/probify/README.md

 Complex dice sequence probability calculator written in Python.

 # about
 I like knowing the exact probability of different dice sequences for balancing purposes.
 This program lets you write dice roll sequences in Python-style syntax, automatically calculates the exact probabilities mathematically, and displays the results as a bar chart.
+This is perfect for games like Dungeons & Dragons (D&D).

 # why not just simulate the dice rolls?
 You could simulate a million rolls and estimate probabilities, but this is **slow and inaccurate**.
 This program **computes the exact probabilities** using math, not brute force.
 No randomness involved.